-a. review the expenditure records to determine whether the proceeds have been allocated to the project(s) intended (and if any questions arise, consult with bond counsel in order to determine the method of re-allocation of proceeds); and b. direct the use of remaining unspent proceeds (in accordance with the limitations set forth in the authorizing proceedings (i.e., bond resolution) and if no provision is otherwise made for the use of unspent proceeds, to the redemption or defeasance of outstanding securities of the issue.

-4. Use of the Facilities Financed with Proceeds.
+- a. review the expenditure records to determine whether the proceeds have been allocated to the project(s) intended (and if any questions arise, consult with bond counsel in order to determine the method of re-allocation of proceeds); and - b. review the expenditure records to determine that at least 95% of the proceeds have been allocated to qualifying facilities; and - c. direct the use of remaining unspent proceeds (in accordance with the limitations set forth in the authorizing proceedings (i.e., bond resolution) and if no provision is otherwise made for the use of unspent proceeds, to the redemption or defeasance of outstanding securities of the issue. - 4.
+Use of the Facilities Financed with Proceeds Private Activity Bonds.
 In order to maintain tax-exemption of securities issued on a tax-exempt basis, the financed facilities (projects) are required to be used for governmental purposes during the life of the issue.
-The Finance Director and Auditor of the Port will monitor and maintain records regarding any private use of the projects financed with tax-exempt proceeds.
+The Director of Operations of the Port will monitor and maintain records regarding any private use of the projects financed with tax-exempt proceeds.
 The IRS Treasury Regulations prohibit private business use (use by private parties (including nonprofit organizations and the federal government)) of tax-exempt financed facilities beyond permitted de minimus amounts unless cured by a prescribed remedial action.
 Private use may arise as a result of: